billfienberg/pf2e/README.md

 # Party
-Bern - Haywood, the halfling druid
+* Bern - Haywood, the halfling druid
-Bill - Duridak Dusktoe, the dwarf fighter
+* Bill - Duridak Dusktoe, the dwarf fighter
-Justin - Podri, the gnome wizard
+* John - Bogs, the goblin alchemist
-Marcella - Agis, the dwarf druid
+* Justin - Podri, the gnome wizard
-John - Bogs, the goblin alchemist
+* Marcella - Agis, the dwarf druid

 ## Setting
 * Heading to Taldor to climb Druaga